iWinston/typeorm-plus/docs/connection-options.md

 ## What is `ConnectionOptions`

-Connection options is a connection configuration object you pass to `createConnection` or create in `ormconfig` file.
-Different drivers have their own specific connection options.
+Connection options is a connection configuration you pass to `createConnection` or define in `ormconfig` file.
+Different databases have their own specific connection options.

 ## Common connection options

 * `type` - Database type.
 You must specify what database engine you use.
  Possible values are "mysql", "postgres", "mariadb", "sqlite", "cordova", "oracle", "mssql", "mongodb", "sqljs", "react-native".
- This option is required.
+ This option is **required**.

 * `name` - Connection name.
 You'll use it to get connection you need using `getConnection(name: string)` or `ConnectionManager.get(name: string)`.